mhstnsc/knowledge-base-articles/adventures/Equipment.md

 # Summer camping

+  - Sleeping bag
+    * UGQ Bandit Quilt for -6 deg comfort.
+      * Sleeping with quilt is finicky because of the drafts.
+Especially if you're turning a lot

   - Matress
     * Thermarest Neoair XLite
       * the mummy profile is annoying as hands or feet are sometimes out of the matress